trafficinc/explore-redcap-db/README.md

  Or save output to a file: `php learndb.php compare > new_project_output.txt`

 Now you will be able to see what database tables were effected! **Note: this works on inserts and deletes, and updates, it expects primary keys in tables, if not present it will take the first column in the table for update(s) output.
 Updates show just the row that was updated, not the specific column in the row, but the row can be found by the "PK Row ID" in "Updates Found:".
+Sometimes the PK Row ID is "0", that means there is no autoincremented value in the first column.

 ## Example output: